 - Ask local vets to scan them for a microchip.

 - Create a found poster and place around the local area

 - Check listings and add details on missing pet websites.
 We refer the public to Pets Located, exclusively used by our inspectors, but you can find other similar websites through search engines.

 If you decide to take the dog home while you wait for the warden to arrive, please be aware that lost dogs may be scared and distressed - read our dog care advice and our behaviour guide to help keep the dog and your family happy and safe.

 Don’t forget that a lost dog could be scared.
 If you’re unsure about their behaviour, please don’t approach and wait for the dog warden to arrive.

 By law, you can’t keep a stray dog.
 If you want to rehome the dog, leave your details with the warden.
 Why not read our pet care advice if you’re considering pet adoption.

 Keeping your dog safe

-By law, your dog should wear a collar and tag with your name and contact details.
+By law, your dog should be microchipped, wear a collar and tag with your name and contact details.
 This will help you find your dog if they go missing.